bukhosomhlahlo/Into-to-HTML-CSS/README.md

 <li>The hash (#) symbol is used to select elements by their ID.
 For example, '#myElement' selects the element with the ID 'myElement'</li>
 <li> The (.) symbol is used to denote a class selector.
 It is followed by the name of the class we intend to target in the stylesheet.
 When applying styles to a class, all elements with that class will inherit those styles.</li></ol>

+#### Debugging CSS with Borders and Background Colors

+Debbugging CSS with borders and background colors involves temporarily adding visual cues to the webpage to identify  layout and styling issues
+<h6>Borders:</h6>
+<ul><li> We add borders to elements to visualize their boundaries and positioning.</li>
+<li> Borders can also help with the identifying of spacing issues, such as margins and padding.<li>
+<h6>Backgroung Colors</h6>
+<ul><li> we apply the bg colors to elements to distinguish the form surrounding elements</li>
+<li>This helps on identifying nested problems and element visibility</li></ul>
+ By using borders and background colors in thisway, we can visually inspect the webpage and quickly identify CSS issues.
+ <em>Once  the problem is resolved it is important to remove the debug styles that have been added.